xbst/PiCAN/README.md

 For Klipper CAN instructions, follow [the official Klipper docs](https://www.klipper3d.org/CANBUS.html).

 **Make sure your Raspberry Pi and your CAN devices have the GNDs connected.
-If they are powered from the same source, they should be connected already.
+If they are powered from the same source, they should already be connected.
 If unsure use your multimeter's continuity mode to test.**

 ## YouTube